InstituteforDiseaseModeling/idmtools/docs/platforms/slurm/run-script-as-slurm-job.rst

 =======================
-Run Script As Slurm Job
+Run script as slurm job
 =======================

 This is a temporary workaround solution and user can follow the steps to run a Python script as a Slurm job.